Kayamkulam Kochunni (1966 film): Production

 It was the first Malayalam film about the famed highwayman Kayamkulam Kochunni, a Kerala equivalent of Robin Hood.
 P. A. Thomas who scripted and directed the film produced it under the production banner, Thomas Pictures.
 The dialogues were written by Jagathy N. K. Achary.
 The film marks the acting debut of singer Yesudas, who played a pivotal role.
 The film was shot at the Shyamala Studios in Chennai.

 Soundtrack

-The music was composed by B. A. Chidambaranath and the lyrics were written by P. Bhaskaran and Abhayadev.
+The music was composed by B. A. Chidambaranath.

 Reception

 The film was a commercial success at the Kerala box office.